Ryan-Boyd/ui5-control-table-tabbing/README.md

 # ui5-control-table-tabbing
 Custom control for UI5 table tabbing

+This enables user to tab through editable input elements inside table instead of using arrow keys.
+This control extends the sap.ui.table control

-To successfully add to project, rename all instances of "ProjectName" to your project resource root
+To add to UI5 project, rename all instances of "ProjectName" to your project resource root